witnet/witnet-ethereum-block-relay/README.md

     - *_index* the index in the merkle tree of the element to verify
     - *_element* the leaf to be verified

-### ABSBlockRelay
+### ActiveBridgeSetBlockRelay

-The `ABSBlockRelay` contract is similar to the `CentralizedBlockRelay` but instead of being centralized, the members of the ABS are in charge of proposing blocks.
+The `ActiveBridgeSetBlockRelay` contract is similar to the `CentralizedBlockRelay` but instead of being centralized, the members of the ABS are in charge of proposing blocks.
 The following functions differ from the `CentralizedBlockRelay`:

 - **proposeBlock**: